m5lk3n/windich/README.md

 ![](assets/icon/icon-small.png)

 Your companion for outdoor activities, providing real-time weather information like wind direction and speed using your device's sensors and geolocation.
-An app for Android.
+An app for Android and a pet project.
 For now.

+Screenshots can be found [here](device_screens/screenshots/APP.md).

 ## Documentation